wolfcon/Life/iOS_Simulator101.md

 ### Drag `Notification Simulation File` to `Simulator`

- `Notification Simulation File(JSON payload)`  should be have this key-value `"Simulator Target Bundle": "com.bundle.identifier",` on the top level.
+ `Notification Simulation File(JSON payload)`  should be had this key-value `"Simulator Target Bundle": "com.bundle.identifier",` on the top level.